-Your walls can have mold or mildew or those unsightly patches.
-If you notice mildew infestation you can apply a bleach solution (one part laundry bleach to three parts water) to the surface using a clean rug or a brush.
+Your interior walls can have mold or mildew or those dark unsightly patches.
+You will usually find mold and mildew on bathroom concrete walls, kitchen tiles, or wash areas because they feed on moisture to survive and thrive.
+If you notice mildew infestation, you can apply a bleach solution (one part laundry bleach to three parts water) to the surface using a clean rag or a brush.
 Let it stand for 24 hours before washing it off.
-Let it dry completely before painting.
+Let it dry completely before repainting.

 Once you’ve treated, cleaned, and dried off the surfaces, follow the recommended system of painting.
 Firstly, apply the primer on bare surfaces.
 Then, cover hairline cracks and minor surface imperfections with putty.
 Finally, apply the topcoat.

-If you want to know more about how to prepare other wall surfaces, watch Boysen Painting 101.
+Watch Boysen Painting 101 if you want to know more about how to prepare other surfaces like metal or wood.